 Day 4: Day four is all about Machu Picchu!
 After hiking you will reach a climb of over 50 very steep stone steps to Inti Punku or the Sun Gate of Machu Picchu!
 The day typically ends with a tour of the Machu Picchu citadel.

 What is the Elevation of the Inca Trail?

 As seen from the map the Inca Trail elevation has lots of gain and descent.
 The easiest day is the first day as it is relatively flat.
 The Inca Trail elevation varies, with the highest point rising to 13,828 feet (4200 m) over Dead Woman’s Pass.
-The second day is the second day, where you will start at about 9,800 feet (3000 m) or 13,828 feet (4200 m) over Dead Woman’s Pass.
+The second day is the hardest day which starts at 9,800 feet (3000 m) and ascends to Dead Woman’s Pass.

 Day three and four of the Inca Trail elevation change is a relative descent heading to Machu Picchu.
 Machu Picchu sits at 7,972 feet (2,430 m).

 The Inca Trail is a hell of an undertaking.
 You’re gonna work hard on the trek.
 But the views are something that makes it all the worthwhile.

 The highest point of elevation on the Inca Trail is at Dead Woman’s Pass at 13,828 feet or 4,215m.